Silvia Giordani: Early life and education

 Giordani was born in Bergamo in Italy.
 She was an undergraduate student at the University of Milan, where she completed a Laura in pharmaceutical chemistry.
 Whilst studying Giordani worked as a chemical health analyst in the Public Health Laboratory of Bergamo.
 Whilst visiting her uncle in the United States for a study vacation she was awarded a doctoral scholarship, and eventually ended up a graduate student at the University of Miami.
 Her doctoral research considered digital processing at the molecular level.
 She moved to Trinity College Dublin for her first postdoctoral research position.
 Giordani moved to the University of Trieste for a scientific fellowship.

 Research and career

 Giordani was awarded the President of Ireland Young Researcher Award to start her independent scientific career at Trinity College Dublin.
-She worked an assistant professor at TCD for six years, before launching her own research laboratory at the Istituto Italiano di Tecnologia.
+She worked as an assistant professor at TCD for six years, before launching her own research laboratory at the Istituto Italiano di Tecnologia.
 Her research group considered nano-carbon materials.
 She moved to the University of Turin as an associate professor in 2016.
-Soon after she was appointed a full Professor Chair of Nanomaterials within the School of Chemical Sciences at Dublin City University.
+Soon after, she was appointed a full Professor Chair of Nanomaterials within the School of Chemical Sciences at Dublin City University.
 Her research considers nanomaterials and the design of personalised drug delivery systems.